 It’s no secret that Apple has become frustrated with Intel, as the chip manufacturer has often struggled to meet deadlines, resulting in MacBooks launching without the latest and greatest processors inside them.
 It seems that Apple has just about run out of patience, and could well be looking elsewhere for its MacBook Pro processors.
 The question is which alternative it’ll settle on.

-Right now, the leading candidate is AMD.
-In February 2020, MacOS beta code was unearthed that made reference to numerous AMD processors and graphics chips, including “Renoir,” which is a code name for AMD’s Ryzen 4000-series processors.
-These offer up to eight cores and 16 threads while using a tiny 15W of power; while it’s possible Apple was just testing them out and has no intentions of using them in future Macs, Renoir’s power-to-performance ratio seems absolutely perfect for a top-end machine like the MacBook Pro.
+Though sticking with Intel is most likely, the leading replacement candidate is AMD.
+In February 2020, MacOS beta code was unearthed that referred to numerous AMD processors and graphics chips, including “Renoir,” which is a code name for AMD’s Ryzen 4000-series processors.
+The U series chips offer up to eight cores and 16 threads while using a tiny 25 watts of power.
+While it’s possible Apple was just testing them out and has no intention of using them in future Macs, Renoir’s power-to-performance ratio seems perfect for a top-end machine like the MacBook Pro.

 Apple demands very power-efficient parts for the MacBook Pro to enable it to be almost silent during most operations, and these chips would be easily efficient enough for Apple’s taste.
 Bringing these eight-core U-series processors to the 13-inch MacBook Pro could revolutionize what creative professionals could do with a smaller laptop.

-What about Arm?
-Rumors of Apple switching its processors from Intel to Arm have been floating around for a long time, but it looks like 2020 could be the year this finally becomes reality.
-Both Bloomberg and Axios have reported that Apple is well underway with the switch, codenamed Kalamata, and Apple has proved that its own Arm-based chips are capable due to their superb performance in devices like the iPad Pro.
+What about ARM?
+Rumors of Apple switching its processors from Intel to ARM have been floating around for years, but it looks like late 2020 or early 2021 could be the time this finally becomes reality according to a report from Ming-Chi Kuo.
+Both Bloomberg and Axios have reported that Apple is well underway with the switch, codenamed Kalamata, and Apple has proved that its own ARM-based chips are capable due to their superb performance in devices like the iPad Pro.

-There’s another reason Apple may switch to Arm, and interestingly enough it comes not from the world of hardware, but of software.
+There’s another reason Apple may switch to ARM, and interestingly enough it comes not from the world of hardware — but of software.
 The clue here is Project Catalyst, Apple’s ongoing effort to make iOS apps work on the Mac.
-The project has started out with iPad apps making the leap first, and supposedly will expand to include iPhone apps in 2020.
+The project has started with iPad apps making the leap first, and supposedly will expand to include iPhone apps in 2020.
 The eventual goal is to allow any app work on any Apple platform.
-According to the reports, Apple hopes to facilitate this by outfitting all of its devices with Arm chips.
-For one thing, this would make life massively easier for app developers, who could work on apps knowing they’d be running on the same architecture regardless of the device.
+Apple could be hoping to facilitate this by outfitting all of its devices with ARM chips.
+This would make life massively easier for app developers, who could work on apps knowing they’d be running on the same architecture regardless of the device.